thrutheframe/Tiki_mono/README.md

 I will try to answer or help when I have the time and energy.
 This is because I am running other design projects concurrently.
 There are many fanduct systems out there, and all have it advantages and disadvantages.
 I try my best to improve Tiki system, and constructive suggestions are greatly appreceiated.
 But I do not like being patronized nor talk down to.

 Credits... this is a tricky subject.
 While I believe it is important to give credits where its due.
-I do not want a situation the like of Elon crediting the Benz for inventing the first autowagen.
+I do not want a situation the likes of Elon's Tesla crediting Benz for inventing the first autowagen.